kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 </div></div>

 ### Topic specific notification listener

-To receive notifications on some specific topic (either mandatory or optional), you can use topic specific listeners (the number of listeners per topic is not limited) instead of the default listener.
+To receive notifications on some specific topic (either mandatory or optional), you can use topic-specific listeners instead of the default listener.
-To create a topic specific listener, do the following:

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java-13">Java</a></li>